MopsieX/REO/README.md

 ### How to build:
-Download the source code and extract it somewhere Install Node.JS
+Download the source code and extract it somewhere
+Install Node.JS
+Install ASP.Net Core 3.1
 If you're on Windows run the file "Setup-win.bat"
 If you're on Mac run the file "Setup-Mac.sh"
 The script should install the required 3rd party libraries.
 Once it finishes installing the libraries you should be able to open the project in Visual Studio and build it.